bchristiani/adobe-cm-notification-webhook/README.md

 ### Configuration Variables

-Populate the file `.env` with the following content:
+Populate the file `.env` in the root of the project with the following content:

   ```
   PORT=4000